groupon/sycl/README.md

 ### Command-Line Sycl Processing ###

-Sycl includes a command line `sycl` tool which is like `yawk`, but for processing YAML files with Ruby, with Sycl syntax built in.
+Sycl includes a command line `sycl` tool which is like `awk`, but for processing YAML files with Ruby, with Sycl syntax built in.
 You run it on one or more YAML files like in the following example: